iklobato/MineCash/modules/route53-dns/INTEGRATION_EXAMPLE.md

 ## Complete Example

-See `terraform/main.tf` for a complete integration example with all modules.
+See `main.tf` for a complete integration example with all modules.